mcandre/rubberstamp/README.md

 ## Problem

 In a weaksauce attempt to cut costs, GitHub Actions stops triggering `cron` scheduled actions after a period of inactivity.
-This breaks important, recurring security scans.
+With deleterious security implications.

-Software vulnerabilities accrue most rapidly on exactly the kinds of old, stale projects that receive few recent commits.
-And every component downstream ends up inheriting these vulnerabilities.
-Commit-based triggers are insufficient for identifying vulnerabilities in a timely manner.
-Hence the need for recurring scans.
+Why does this matter?

-Dependabot is insufficient, because like every other SCA tool, Dependabot's CVE report often has mutually exclusive gaps compared with the other tools.
-We need (recurring) GitHub Actions, to in order to responsibly layer on additional SCA security scans.
+Like other security tools, Dependabot and CodeQL have gaps, which are filled in by configuring GitHub Actions to run additional security tools.
+Hence the need for (GitHub Actions) CI/CD.

-CodeQL has a similar story to Dependabot for linting / SAST.
-Except CodeQL isn't even enabled by default.
-We need recurring GitHub Actions, to in order to responsibly layer on additional SAST security scans.
+Triggering actions on commit events has gaps, in terms of timing.
+Attackers don't wait for new commits to take advantage of the latest vulnerabilities.
+Consider a project where most workers leave for the weekend.
+The last commit is on Thursday.
+After work on Friday, researchers announce a new vulnerability that impacts the project.
+But no new commits arrive, so no new scans are run.

-All of this contributes to a default *insecure* state for the vast majority of GitHub repositories, including public FOSS and private projects.
+But it gets worse.
+As a project naturally ages, the number of commits reduces over time.
+But the likelihood of vulnerabilities increases with time.
+When the project is most in need of security scanning, commit-based triggers no longer fire.
+Hence the need for recurring CI/CD.

 ## Solution

-We declare a new recurring GitHub Action to rubberstamp the project with a nonce commit every so often.
-The action modifies a `.rubberstamp` text file.
+We implement a new GitHub Action to rubberstamp a repository with nonce commits.
+In order to restore the accuracy of `cron` schedules for all of the repository's actions.

 See [.github/workflows/rubberstamp.yml](.github/workflows/rubberstamp.yml).